 Rate: The contract rate or, if none, the federal post judgment interest rate as of January 1 of each year plus 2%.
 Utah Code Ann. § 15-1-4.
+Accrual Date: Date of judgment.
+Id.

 Several liability.
 Defendant is liable only for the percentage or proportion of the damages equivalent to the percentage or proportion of fault attributed to that defendant.
 Utah Code Ann. § 78B-5-820.
 However, if the fault attributable to immune defendants is less than 40%, the fault of the immune defendants shall be reallocated to the other at-fault defendants.
 Utah Code Ann. §§ 78B-5-818(2); 78B-5-819(2).